DataShades/ckanext-collection/README.md

 col.data.data = [1, 2, 3]
 assert list(col) == [1, 2, 3]
 ```

+**Note**: `data` service caches its data.
+If you already accessed data property
+from the `StaticData`, assigning an new value doesn't have any effect because
+of the cache.
+You have to call `col.data.refresh_data()` after assigning to
+rebuild the cache.

 But there is a better way.
 You can pass `<service>_settings` dictionary to the
 collection constructor and it will be passed down into corresponding service